Agentic AI Architecture: From Prompt to Goal-Directed¶

 F -->|typed result| D

 Cognitive layer — the LLM.
-Handles goal interpretation, planning, tool selection, and result synthesis.
-Never modifies external state directly; only emits typed tool calls (the cognitive/execution split).
+It interprets the goal, plans, selects tools, and synthesises results.
+It never changes external state, only emits typed tool calls (the cognitive/execution split).

 Typed tool interfaces — the boundary.
-Calls and results are schema-validated, so the cognitive layer cannot issue a malformed command.
-This is the primary mechanism for predictable behavior — typed schemas at the boundary.
+Calls and results are schema-validated, so the cognitive layer cannot send a malformed command.
+This is the main thing making behavior predictable — typed schemas at the boundary.

 Execution layer — deterministic infrastructure.
-Receives typed calls, executes them, returns typed results.
-Contains no reasoning — only execution logic, error handling, and result formatting.
+It receives typed calls, runs them, and returns typed results.
+It holds no reasoning — only execution, error handling, and formatting.

-This separation enables independent testing of each layer and explicit auditability at the boundary — the separation of knowledge and execution applied to runtime.
+This separation lets you test each layer and audit every call at the boundary — the separation of knowledge and execution at runtime.

-Centralised orchestration — one orchestrator manages all workers, which execute assigned tasks and return results.
+Centralised orchestration — one orchestrator manages all workers, which run assigned tasks and return results.

-- Advantage: single point of coordination makes reasoning traceable
+- Advantage: a single point of coordination keeps reasoning traceable

-- Failure mode: orchestrator becomes a bottleneck; its failure halts the system
+- Failure mode: the orchestrator becomes a bottleneck, and its failure halts the system

-Decentralised peer-to-peer — agents communicate directly without a coordinator, making local decisions from shared state or messages.
+Decentralised peer-to-peer — agents talk directly without a coordinator, making local decisions from shared state or messages.

-- Advantage: no single point of failure; scales horizontally
+- Advantage: no single point of failure, and it scales horizontally

 - Failure mode: emergent coordination failures, race conditions, and inconsistent shared state are harder to debug

-Hybrid — a lightweight coordinator handles routing and synthesis; workers communicate directly for sub-task coordination.
+Hybrid — a lightweight coordinator handles routing and synthesis, while workers talk directly to coordinate sub-tasks.

-- Advantage: reduces coordinator bottleneck while keeping traceability at the routing level
+- Advantage: it eases the coordinator bottleneck while keeping traceability at the routing level

-- Failure mode: the boundary between coordinator and peer-to-peer communication must be explicit; implicit crossing creates inconsistent behavior
+- Failure mode: the boundary between coordinator and peer-to-peer communication must be explicit, because crossing it implicitly creates inconsistent behavior

-Production agent deployments require three categories of hardening beyond functional correctness:
+Production agent deployments need three kinds of hardening beyond functional correctness.

 Governance